chilli-axe/mpc-autofill/docker/README.md

 # Prepare Google Service Account

-If you haven't used this before, create a Google Service Account.
-Create a new project, navigate to Service Accounts, create a new one, go to "Manage Keys", add new key and choose JSON format.
-Save this file to `MPCAutofill/client_secrets.json`
+If you haven't run MPCAutofill before, create a Google Service Account first.
+Create a new project, navigate to Service Accounts, create a new one, go to "Manage Keys", add a new key and choose JSON format.
+Copy the downloaded file to `MPCAutofill/client_secrets.json`

-Make sure your Google Drive API is enabled!
+Also make sure your Google Drive API is enabled!
 Check https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project=yourprojectid

 # Docker Installation on Ubuntu

-You can setup MPCAutofill using docker on a clean Ubuntu with the following instructions:
+You can setup MPCAutofill using Docker on a clean Ubuntu with the following instructions:

     sudo apt update
     sudo apt install docker.io docker-compose